 The Arapaho and Roosevelt National Forests and Pawnee National Grassland is part of the Rocky Mountain Region, which manages resources and activities across more than 22 million acres of forests and grasslands in Colorado, Kansas, Nebraska, South Dakota and Wyoming.
 A forest supervisor leads each of the 11 national forest and grassland units, which are divided into ranger districts managed by district rangers.

 The Arapaho and Roosevelt National Forests and Pawnee National Grassland (ARP) includes 1.5 million acres of forests and grassland in Northern Colorado.
-ARP Forest Supervisor Glenn Casamassa and Deputy Forest Supervisor Ron Archuleta, lead a team of four group officers and five district rangers.
-Casamassa is also the lead forest supervisor for all of the national forests in Colorado and supervisor of the Capital City Coordinator Cheri Ford, who works closely with the Colorado Department of Natural Resources, the Colorado Legislature and the Colorado Governor's office.
+ARP Forest Supervisor Monte Williams and Deputy Forest Supervisor Ron Archuleta lead a team of three group leaders and five district rangers.
+The ARP forest Supervisor is also the lead forest supervisor for all of the national forests in Colorado and supervisor of the Capital City Coordinator who works closely with the Colorado Department of Natural Resources, the Colorado Legislature and the Colorado Governor's office.

 The ARP is managed on the ground by five ranger districts:

 - The Boulder Ranger District headquartered in Boulder.
 The district includes National Forest lands within Boulder County and portions of Gilpin and Jefferson Counties.

 - The Canyon Lakes Ranger District headquartered in Fort Collins.
 The district includes all the National Forest lands in Larimer County.
 Canyon Lakes Ranger District is also the host of the Roosevelt Hotshots.

 - The Clear Creek Ranger District headquartered in Idaho Springs.
 The district includes National Forest lands in Clear Creek county and portions of Gilpin, Jefferson and Park counties.